Lykke-Waves/lykke-waves-blockchain-scanner/README.md

 # Configuration

-For this moment there are no any configuration allowed, it requires MongoDB installed at `mongodb://127.0.0.1:27017`.
+For this moment there are no any configuration allowed, it requires MongoDB installed at `mongodb://127.0.0.1:27017` and uses db `lykke-waves`.